balancer/scaffold-balancer-v3/README.md

 Think of it is as a pool that requires the current linked token value to be honored in the equivalent counterpart (stable) token and held in escrow to be redeemed by linked token holders.

-The NftCheckHook is applicable on any NFT.
-Our example is using an nft which supposedly represents a real world asset.
+The NftCheckHook was designed with RWA NFTs in mind, yet is applicable on any NFT.

-Team name: NFT ESCROW LP <br>
-Hook official name: RWA NFT LPv3 <br>
-Hook unofficial name: NftCheckHook <br>

-spyros-zikos wallet address: 0x24708B03D32265D3E050aC65D1Ea1c0033b4a019 Tony Nacumoto wallet address: 0x1DEA6076bC003a957B1E4774A93a8D9aB0CBC1C1
+spyros-zikos wallet address: 0x24708B03D32265D3E050aC65D1Ea1c0033b4a019 <br>
+Tony Nacumoto wallet address: 0x1DEA6076bC003a957B1E4774A93a8D9aB0CBC1C1